Updated: 4 days ago

-When our developmental needs were not met for safety/survival, bonding, self-esteem and healthy boundaries growing up, we start to embed the fear that our needs will be not met.
-Fear embeds itself around our emotional wounds.
-When we become emotionally wounded, the painful event metaphorically becomes scabbed over with fear.
+Fear embeds itself around your emotional wounds.
+When you become emotionally wounded, the painful event metaphorically becomes scabbed over with fear.
 The scab then becomes a defense.
-Defense mechanisms seal off and suppress the emotional pain we are afraid to process.
+Defense mechanisms seal off and suppress the emotional pain you are afraid to process.

-Resistance, anxiety, impatience, frustration, anger and rage are secondary emotional states that "sit on top" our emotional pain and protect it from being seen and felt.
-Our defensive ego structure is built to avoid the pain of our unprocessed wounds.
-Many of us will do almost anything to prevent ourselves from re-feeling past emotional pain.
-Yet, when we open up the wound and offer love to old hurts, we can heal.
+Resistance, anxiety, impatience, frustration, anger and rage are secondary emotional states that "sit on top" your vulnerable emotional pain and protect it from being seen and felt.
+Your defensive ego structure is built to avoid feeling the pain of your unprocessed wounds.
+You might do almost anything to prevent yourself from re-feeling past emotional pain.
+Yet, when you open up the wound and offer love to old hurts, you can heal.

 Where do you feel fear in your body?
 Meditate on this particular "tone" of fear and write down any memories that come spontaneously to mind.
 We can gently explore these memories in your session.